jkg/rtt-api-telegram-bot/README.md

 ## How do I use it?

-If you just want to find out when your next train is, speak to the bot via telegram - there is an instance running as @UKTrainTimeBot.
+If you just want to find out when your next train is, speak to the bot via Telegram - there is an instance running as [https://t.me/UKTrainTimeBot](@UKTrainTimeBot).

 If you want to run your own instance of it, you'll need to get an API key from Realtime Trains, create a config.json file in the same directory